newday0609/API-Design/guidelines/Documentation.md

 Write the content in any editor that supports Markdown format.
 If you need additional guidance on Markdown, please refer to the [Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet).

 Provide this file as `index.md`.
-Refer to the [MultiQuote API introduction](index.md) as an example.
+Refer to the [MultiQuote API introduction](./Example-User-Guide.md) as an example.

+>**Note** The diagram included in the example file is not the final product and will soon be replaced.

 ### Writing Style